-- School/Teachers (Note: the teachers represent the school and the desires of the school, not the desires of an individual teacher) - Safety: A teacher may halt any activity at any moment if any activity may seem like it could cause physical or mental harm. - Equity: Teachers will ensure that all students are able to participate and engage in the team, and that students aren't unfairly depriving others of being engaged in the team. - Assurance of learning & engagement: Teachers main goal is to ensure that there is learning taking place that follows our Mission Statement.
-High priority is placed on all students having meaningful activities to engage in. - Management of Materials/Facilities: The teachers are in charge of all materials and equipment on the team regardless of how they were procured.
+- School/Team Managers (Note: the Team Managers represent the school and the desires of the school, not the desires of an individual teacher) - Safety: A teacher may halt any activity at any moment if any activity may seem like it could cause physical or mental harm. - Equity: Team Managers will ensure that all students are able to participate and engage in the team, and that students aren't unfairly depriving others of being engaged in the team. - Assurance of learning & engagement: Team Managers main goal is to ensure that there is learning taking place that follows our Mission Statement.
+High priority is placed on all students having meaningful activities to engage in. - Management of Materials/Facilities: The Team Managers are in charge of all materials and equipment on the team regardless of how they were procured.
 Once an item is given/donated/bought it belongs to Team Iron Claw.
-The teachers are also in charge of all facilities that the team uses on campus, and as such, states when, how, and who will use them. - Budget executive: The teachers are in charge that donor and school's money is being spent responsibly.
-The teachers may approve or deny a purchase request. - Personnel decisions: The teachers have ultimate authority of who is in the class, and how many students are in the class.
-Teachers also have ultimate authority over which adults work with students and in what capacity.
-No adults have a right to work with students on the team; they need to be authorized by the school. - Outside of class activities: Any outside of class activities are designated team activities and under the jurisdiction of the school.
-Who, how, and when these activities are held is up to the teacher.
+The Team Managers are also in charge of all facilities that the team uses on campus, and as such, states when, how, and who will use them. - Budget executive: The Team Managers are in charge that donor and school's money is being spent responsibly.
+The Team Managers may approve or deny a purchase request. - Personnel decisions: The Team Managers have ultimate authority of who is in the class, and how many students are in the class.
+Team Managers also have ultimate authority over which adults work with students and in what capacity.
+No adults have a right to work with students on the team; they need to be authorized by the school.

-- Students - (Student Team Leadership to complete this section) - Mentors - Responsible for advising and supporting the team (teachers and students) on the technical aspects of FIRST Robotics, engineering best practices, operations, logistics and safety.
+- Outside of class activities: Any outside of class activities are designated team activities and under the jurisdiction of the school.
+Who, how, and when these activities are held is up to the teacher. - Students - (Student Team Leadership to complete this section) - Mentors - Responsible for advising and supporting the team (Team Managers and students) on the technical aspects of FIRST Robotics, engineering best practices, operations, logistics and safety.